EEN421/EEN421.github.io/_posts/2023-08-02-Peeling-the-KQL-Potato.md

 <br/>

 # Continuous Improvement - Underlying Query Logic and Presentation...
-My grievances against the above query are as follows: Leveraging the percentiles function to take **the 50th percentile is not technically the true average,** but the cost to the median.
+My grievances against the above query are as follows: Leveraging the percentiles function to take **the 50th percentile is not technically the true average,** but the closest actual cost to the median.
 Depending on the size of your environment, this can amount to a significant deviation from the true average.
 Last but not least, the output is just **ugly** too. **_Let’s fix that_** in our next query! &#128071;

 ```sql
 1.	let rate = 4.30;         //<-- Effective $ per GB rate for East US